Ex-Chicago officer who killed Laquan McDonald leaves prison

-CHICAGO (AP) — A former Chicago police officer who was convicted in the shooting death of Black teenager Laquan McDonald was released from prison Thursday after serving less than half of his sentence.
+CHICAGO (AP) — Former Chicago police Officer Jason Van Dyke left prison on Thursday after serving less than half of his nearly seven-year sentence for killing Black teenager Laquan McDonald — an early release that was widely viewed as a setback in the city's efforts to improve relations between its police department and Black community.

-Jordan Abudayyeh, a spokeswoman for the governor, said Van Dyke was released Thursday morning, though she didn’t have any other details, including where he had been imprisoned.
+Jordan Abudayyeh, a spokeswoman for Illinois Gov. J.B.
+Pritzker, said Van Dyke was released Thursday morning, though she declined to provide further details, including where he had been imprisoned.

-Jason Van Dyke, who is white, had been in custody since he was convicted of second-degree murder and aggravated battery for the October 2014 shooting death of the 17-year-old McDonald, who was armed with a knife as he walked away from the officer.
-Van Dyke served about three years and four months of his sentence of six years and nine months, securing an early release for behaving well in prison.

-The police dashcam footage showed Van Dyke shoot McDonald 16 times, including several times after the teen had crumpled to the ground.
-The video, which city officials tried to keep the public from seeing for more than a year, put Chicago at the center of the national debate over law enforcement’s treatment of Black people and other minorities.

 Van Dyke, who is white, became the first Chicago officer in about half a century to be convicted of murder for an on-duty killing in 2018, and many Black leaders hoped his conviction for second-degree murder and 16 counts of aggravated battery signaled a willingness to hold officers accountable.
 But they say word that he would be freed after serving about three years and four months of his sentence of six years and nine months has turned McDonald and them into victims again.